sagnibak/virtual-machine/pythonic/README.md

 You must follow the [Assembly Specification](#assembly-specification) to write an assembly file that can then be interpreted by the virtual machine.
-Note that this "assembly" format is really more like human-readable machine code so there is no data or text section, no labels (you read that right, no labels) _yet_, no other niceties that you may typically expect in an assembly language.
-(I may eventually implement an assembler that resolves labels.)
+Note that this "assembly" format is really more like human-readable machine code so there is no data or text section.
+For the sake of my sanity I have implemented a rudimentary assembler that resolves labels within the same assembly file.

 Assuming your assembly code is in a file called `foo.asm`, then you can do the following to execute the code in the VM (please use the appropriate Python 3